SimeonHristov99/ML_24-25/notes.md

 Consider this `2D` toy dataset.

 ![w07_nonlinear_ds.png](assets/w07_nonlinear_ds.png "w07_nonlinear_ds.png")

-- Are the two classes linearly separable?
-Why?
-    > No, since there is no linear boundary that perfectly classifies all the points.

 If we try fitting a linear SVM on these points, we might get back something that predicts blue everywhere.